The popular video game and anime is known for taking inspiration from animals in real life, but maybe it's the other way around.

 Native to the freshwater swamps of tropical east Africa, these large, cartoon-like avians are known for their uniquely bulbous beaks.
 They are classified as a "vulnerable" species due to human disturbances, habitat destruction and hunting.

-The long, thin jaw of the gharial may appear quite frightening to many folks, but have no fear — it is an adaptation developed in response to the creature's fish-heavy diet.
-Sadly, the global population numbers for this critically endangered Indian crocodile are currently estimated at less than 235 individuals, due to loss of their river habitat, depletion of food sources and fishing nets.
+The long, thin jaw of the gharial may appear quite frightening to many folks, but have no fear — it's an adaptation developed in response to the creature's fish-heavy diet.
+Sadly, the global population numbers for this critically endangered Indian crocodile are currently estimated at less than 235 individuals, due to loss of river habitat, depletion of food sources and fishing nets.

 Hailing from the arid, scorching sands of the Sahara desert, these cute nocturnal canids are known for their extra large ears, which dissipate heat and are sensitive enough to allow them to hear prey from underground.

 This beautiful blue dragon is a sea slug, but the first name seems so much more appropriate.
 (Photo: Imtorn/Wikimedia)

 You might be surprised to learn that this beautiful sea critter (also known as a sea swallow or blue dragon) is actually a sea slug.
 The blue and silvery mollusk is known to feed off cnidarians like the venomous Portuguese Man o' War.
 What makes these gorgeous slugs even more fascinating is their practice of storing the cnidarians's stinging nematocysts within its own tissues — ensuring a painful sting to anyone who messes with it.

 These unusual creatures were once mistaken by early European explorers as "African unicorns" before being formally recognized and classified as Okapia johnstoni in 1901.
 Although they may bear zebra-like stripes, these endangered ungulates are more closely related to giraffes.